 Even as the two companies navigate the uncertainty of the COVID-19 pandemic and economic downturn, Greenberg says it’s more critical than ever to have Trove’s partnership.
 Factors like rising utility bills and radical changes in usage because of workforces pivoting must be taken into consideration.

-The early partnership with CURBRC helped Trove get rolling.
+The early partnership with CUBRC helped Trove get rolling.
 In addition, the company’s relationships with local development incentive programs, like Invest Buffalo Niagara and Launch NY, helped it grow and raise funding.
 Trove joined Launch NY’s Clean Tech incubator; that’s what positioned them for acquisition, Stotz attests.

 To source talent, Trove looks to local universities and education programs, who are helping to create a base of tech talent and development.
 Trove’s syndicate of investors, including CLEAResult, Itron, CUBRC, and Avista, has supported the company, empowering them to abide through economic challenges, grow capabilities, and expand when it was ready, Stotz adds.